 - Take the stairs instead of the elevator.

 - Walk during a coffee break or lunch.

 - Walk to work, or park at the end of the parking lot so you have to walk farther.

 - Do housework at a quicker pace and more often (for example, vacuuming every day).

-- Rake leaves, push the lawn mower or do other yard work.
+- Rake leaves, mow your lawn, or do other yard work.